Deepika-M-gowda/barcode_scanner_android/README.md

 ## Overview

-Barcode Scanner is a free and open source app which allow to read and generate barcodes.
+Barcode Scanner is a free and open-source app that allows you to read and generate barcodes.
 This app respects your privacy.
 It does not contain any trackers and does not collect any data.

 ## Formats